 A little bit more…

 I am a Seattleite, sharing life with my husband Ricky and son Kian.
 After spending nearly a decade in the apparel design industry, I traded in my sketchpad for days at home with Kian.
 We kick it from 9-6 Monday through Friday, and then harass my husband for attention and a break from each other during the surrounding times (mostly kidding…) Those two are the light of my life, giving me a joy and purpose that is unmatched.
-Outside of them, I love a nice leisurely clear-my-mind kind of walk, cappuccinos (which I can never seem to spell correctly, despite my love for them), a display of wit, v-neck’s (that’s Ricky’s contribution upon asking him what some of my favorite things are), and feeling like I’ve got my ish together (which is about 50% of the time. okay, maybe 30%).
+Outside of them, I love a nice leisurely clear-my-mind kind of walk, cappuccinos, a display of wit, v-neck’s (that’s Ricky’s contribution, upon my asking him what some of my favorite things are), and feeling like I’ve got my ish together (which is about 50% of the time. okay, maybe 30%).